Conceal your identity on the Internet

 Identity Theft: Ways and means

 The emergence of large scale credit bureaus in the 1970s marked a new era in identity theft.
-These bureaus specialized in the collection of individuals’ financial information, and they quickly became targets for maleficent con-men looking for an easy score.
+These bureaus specialized in collecting individuals’ financial information, and they quickly became targets for maleficent con-men looking for an easy score.
 Primitive identify theft consisted of cold-callings such as credit bureaus and conning customer service reps into giving away the essentials, like a person’s DOB and SSN.
 Identity thieves could then use these credentials to log onto government databases and access financial activity records.

 Today, all of this has changed.
-Smooth talking con-men who could charm their way past yesterday’s customer service reps have been replaced by the modern-day hacker, who instead manipulates the encrypted data of 1s and 0s.
+Smooth-talking con-men who could charm their way past yesterday’s customer service reps have been replaced by the modern-day hacker, who instead manipulates the encrypted data of 1s and 0s.

 Identity Theft: Today